On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Appendix

 equals its left-hand-side

 This results in $\mathcal{N}\in\mathrm{skew}(n)$, as desired.

-Next, we back up the~\ref{Prop2}. inherent property of the generalized robotics equation~\eqref{RoboticEquation}, i.e. its linear dependence on constant inertial parameters as stated in~\eqref{RoboticRegressor}.
-Since the mass matrix $M(q,\Theta)$ as well as the potential energy $\mathcal{U}(q,\Theta)$ are linear in the inertial parameters, we find regressor functions $\mathcal{U}^h(q)\in\mathbb{R}^{n}$, $h=\{1,\ldots,10 N\}$ with
+Next, we back up the~\ref{Prop2}. inherent property of the generalized robotics equation~\eqref{RoboticEquation}, i.e.\ its linear dependence on inertial parameters, on their time derivatives as stated in~\eqref{RoboticRegressor},~\eqref{RoboticRegressorVel}, respectively.
+Since the mass matrix $M(q,\Theta)$ as well as the potential energy $\mathcal{U}(q,\Theta)$ are linear in the inertial parameters, we find regressor functions $\mathcal{U}^h(q)\in\mathbb{R}$, $h=\{1,\ldots,10 N\}$ with